lizmat/paths/README.md

   * :recurse

 The named argument `:recurse` accepts a boolean value to indicate whether subdirectories that did **not** match the `:dir` specification, should be investigated as well.
 By default, it will not.

+  * :follow-symlinks

+The named argument `:follow-symlinks` accepts a boolean value to indicate whether subdirectories, that are actually symbolic links to a directory, should be investigated as well.
+By default, it will not.

 AUTHOR
 ======